-Before starting work, each Grantee must first have an executed grant agreement with MEA.
+Before making project-related purchases or starting work, each Grantee must first have an executed grant agreement with MEA.
 Depending on available funding levels and the type of measures proposed, grant applications may not be funded exactly as written in the Grantee's original proposal.
 MEA staff will work with the Grantee to develop a mutually agreeable scope of work that will be incorporated into the grant agreement.